+There's never been a better time to start a career in early learning.

-The job prospects for qualified early childhood educators are excellent.
-There is currently a shortage of early childhood educators across Australia, with moderate-to-strong demand forecast (depending on qualifications) for the next five years.
-The Australian Government estimates that Australia will need an additional 23,900 early childhood educators (including degree-qualified teachers) by 2025.
+There is currently a shortage of early childhood educators across Australia, at all qualification levels.
+Demand will grow over the coming decade.

+In 2023, the Australian Government forecast that Australia will need an additional 38,200 early childhood educators (including degree-qualified teachers) by 2033.

-In June 2021, there were 4,628 vacancies advertised online for early childhood educators and managers across Australia.
-Among the members of the Early Learning and Care Council of Australia (ELACCA), there were 3,796 positions vacant.
+In January 2024, there were 6,979 vacancies advertised online for early childhood educators and teachers across Australia.
+Among the members of the Early Learning and Care Council of Australia (ELACCA), there were 4,957 positions vacant.